M0REKZ/PortingMacGames/Unity/Unity Porting Guide.md

 Also this guide was based on a (removed) guide to make work mac and windows unity games on linux (what is technically possible with some windows and linux games on mac too, but only with few games).

-edit: found a backup for the original guide somewhere on internet https://uploads.golmedia.net/uploads/Unity%20Games%20Working%20On%20Linux%20%28User%20Ported%29%20-%20Linux%20Gaming%20Wiki.html
+edit: found a backup for the original guide somewhere on internet, contains a list of games that could work https://uploads.golmedia.net/uploads/Unity%20Games%20Working%20On%20Linux%20%28User%20Ported%29%20-%20Linux%20Gaming%20Wiki.html

 ---------------------------------